deno-plc/vite-plugin-deno/README.md

 If you want to use the Preact DevTools, follow the instructions there: https://preactjs.github.io/preact-devtools/ (it's one import)

+We need the prefresh exclude rule to replicate the internal exclude of all paths containing `node_modules`.
+Otherwise prefresh would inject HMR helpers into the code that powers HMR, which causes strange and hard to debug ReferenceErrors.

 ## Known limitations

 ### Build scripts